brechtdv/tsol-tanzania/README.md

 ## tsol-tanzania
 ### Health and economic impact of _Taenia solium_ in Tanzania

-Code for "The societal cost of _Taenia solium_ cysticercosis in Tanzania", submitted to Acta Tropica.
+Code for "The societal cost of _Taenia solium_ cysticercosis in Tanzania", published in [Acta Tropica](http://dx.doi.org/10.1016/j.actatropica.2015.12.021).

 ##### Contents
 <table>